617-398-7852

 With the rise of edge computing, drones can now:

 This is critical for time-sensitive applications such as emergency response, security monitoring, and equipment failure detection.
-In 2026, tighter integration with ERP, CMMS, and digital twin platforms will be standard.
+In 2026, tighter integration with ERP, CMMS, and digital twin platforms is becoming standard for enterprise deployments.

 6. Increased Focus on Cybersecurity and Data Governance

-As drones become embedded in enterprise workflows, cybersecurity and data protection are growing concerns.
+As drones become embedded in enterprise workflows, cybersecurity and data protection are growing concerns particularly for government and critical infrastructure operators.

 Key focus areas for 2026 include: